marcotroisi/blog/content/post/tools.md

 <a name="writing-code"></a>
 ## Writing code

 The *best way to write code* is through a powerfully integrated IDE like the ones from JetBrains, or a faster text editor like Sublime Text or Atom, provided you have the right plugins for your language of choice installed.
-No, you can't use Notepad++, that's just not good enough!
+No, you can't use Notepad, that's just not good enough!

 <a name="version-control"></a>
 ## Version Control